Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/N.Y.A-Skyrim-NSFW.md

 Later in the game, you can open the Int.
 Voiced Dirty Talk.
 Under Assign Voice, pick Voice Slot 1.
 Then a new screen opens.
 On the right side, manually enter the name of your character (beware of typos).
 In the top right, you can listen to samples.
 Under Assign Voice as Default, pick Voice 2 for females and for the male one, you can pick 1-8.
 Keep in mind this is an alpha patch, so not everything might work 100%.
 Dialogue options don’t work yet.
 You can also ignore all this and just don’t use this feature if you don’t like voices during scenes.
 This mod also has moaning and such, so you might want to use it.
 You can fiddle around with it as you want.
 Normally its setup correct if you are female but it cant hurt to double Check.

+If you wanna fix High Heels in First person you need to go to Heels Fix MCM and go to Camera options and Correct first Person and Correct third Person.

 The game defaults to Novice difficulty.
 Yet another Difficulty Mods makes the Game harder the more you level up, but you do start on Novice.

 In the Sexcraft MCM you can change your Sex Key.
 Normally its Z for me, Y for Americans i think.
 Pressing Z will initiate Dialogue and Masturbate, holding Z is surrender to initiate Scenes with Enemies.
 Later when you get more Perks you can also click Z to steal Stuff in the Act and hold Z to drain Enemies.